 In 2017 Max launched the Rheingau Music LAB in cooperation with Rheingau Musik Festival in order to create inno-vative educational and contemporary performance concepts.

 Working with Lynsey Peisinger and Marina Abramovic he in 2019 performed the "Abramovic Method for Music".

-In 2021 Max Gaertner earned his doctoral degree (Dr. phil.) with the research "ELEKTROAKUSTISCH", an artistic research on performing electroacoustic percussion compositions.
+In 2021 Max Gaertner earned his doctoral degree (Dr. phil.) with the dissertation "ELEKTROAKUSTISCH", an artistic research on performing electroacoustic percussion compositions.
 The work has been published via ARE edition.

 Teaching has always been an important part in Max' professional career.
 Working with a variety of students he has gained lots of experience in classical and contemporary orchestra and ensemble workshops, competition and audition preparation, new media, concepts for working with children, adults, non-musicians, handicapped people as well as in coaching process research for professional musicians, music teachers and music schools.